NicoPANW/Contrail_Cookbook/docs/index.md

 #### Allow transit

 Allow transit enables to readvertise service-chain routes from a VN to another service-chain.
+Note that a VN cannot be connected directly to a transit VN.

 The use case is VNLeft----SI1----VNmiddle-----SI2-----VNRight.
 This assumes being familiar with Contrail service-chaining (ST, SI, ploicy, etc.).